Delayed Diagnosis of Cancer Attorney in Pittsburgh, PA

-Experienced Medical Malpractice Attorneys Seeking Compensation for Victims of Misdiagnosis or Delayed Diagnosis Throughout Western Pennsylvania
+Experienced Medical Malpractice Lawyers Seeking Compensation for Victims of Misdiagnosis or Delayed Diagnosis of Cancer Throughout Western Pennsylvania

 Cancer can progress significantly if not diagnosed and treated quickly.
 In some cases, a delayed diagnosis is a death sentence.
 There are over 100 different types of cancer recognized today.
 Cancer is one word that no patient ever wants to hear.
 Understanding the staging of cancer, treatment regime and prognosis can be confusing and overwhelming for patients and their families.
 Our Pittsburgh medical malpractice lawyer can help provide answers in this confusing and difficult situation.
 Cancer is so prevalent in our daily lives that almost everyone has been affected by it.
 Either you have gone through treatment yourself or you know someone who has.
 Cancer is a disease caused by the uncontrolled division of abnormal cells in areas of the body.
 Some people discover lumps and bumps (i.e. tumors) that are labeled “benign,” meaning their growth is not harmful to the body.
 Other tumors, however, grow uncontrollably and are defined as “malignant” or very infectious.
 Untreated, these abnormal cell growths can spread into areas of the body and affect vital body organs or systems, causing excruciating pain and threatening life.